boazbk/tcs/lec_08_uncomputability.md

 In [NAND-univ-thm](){.ref}, we saw that NAND-CIRC programs can compute every finite function $f:\{0,1\}^n \rightarrow \{0,1\}$.
 Therefore a natural guess is that NAND-TM programs (or equivalently, Turing Machines) could compute every infinite function $F:\{0,1\}^* \rightarrow \{0,1\}$.
 However, this turns out to be _false_.
 That is, there exists a function $F:\{0,1\}^* \rightarrow \{0,1\}$ that is _uncomputable_!

 The existence of uncomputable functions is quite surprising.
-Our intuitive notion of a "function" (and the notion most scholars had until the 20th century, see the bibliographical notes) is that a function $f$ defines some implicit or explicit way of computing the output $f(x)$ from the input $x$.
+Our intuitive notion of a "function" (and the notion most mathematicians had until the 20th century) is that a function $f$ defines some implicit or explicit way of computing the output $f(x)$ from the input $x$.
 The notion of an "uncomputable function" thus seems to be a contradiction in terms, but yet the following theorem shows that such creatures do exist: